 Children should be screened specifically for autism spectrum disorder at:

 Some symptoms that can show up in a screening for autism are found in observing developmental milestones.
 Some indicators can be:

 A helpful tool may be the Modified Checklist for Autism in Toddlers (M-CHAT).
 This is a 2-stage parent-report screening tool to assess risk for Autism Spectrum Disorder (ASD).
 The M-CHAT-R/F is an autism screening tool designed to identify children 16 to 30 months of age who should receive a more thorough assessment for possible early signs of autism spectrum disorder (ASD) or developmental delay.
-Visit this website for the Modified Checklist for Autism in Toddlers (M-CHAT).

 Some of the most common symptoms of autism spectrum disorders revolve around social skills.
 An individual may display the following symptoms: